Two kinetic models for non-instantaneous binary alignment collisions: Introduction

 Explicit solution of the equations for $g$ in \eqref{mainmodel} and in \eqref{mainmodel-d} (actually carried out below in Sections \ref{c5:ex_prob} and, respectively, \ref{sec:det_ex}) and substitution into the corresponding $f$-equations leads to kinetic models with time delays in the gain terms, reminiscent of formally derived semiclassical models for interacting quantum particles \cite{c5:LSM}.
 It has been observed that these models violate the conservation laws of mass and energy, which is a straightforward observation for the models considered here, when only the free particles with distribution function $f$ are considered.
 In the terminology of \cite{c5:LSM}, the pair distribution $g$ in our models is an explicit account of the so called \emph{correlated density,} used for correcting the conservation laws.

 There is a sizeable literature on models of alignment interactions, falling into two classes.
-Swarming models describing flocking behavior are typically based on long range interactions with the Vicsek model \cite{c5:VCBCS} as a classical example.
-Kinetic versions then involve mean-field interactions (see, e.g., \cite{c5:BCC,c5:degond}).
-On the other hand, alignment of rod-shaped polymers or of bacterial colonies is driven by short-range interactions and has been modeled as instantaneous binary collisions \cite{c5:aronson,c5:bertin,c5:carlen,c5:HKMS}.
+Swarming models describing flocking behavior are typically based on mean-field interactions with the Vicsek model \cite{c5:VCBCS} as a classical example and with, e.g. \cite{c5:BCC,c5:degond}, as kinetic versions.
+On the other hand, alignment of rod-shaped polymers or of bacterial colonies is driven by pairwise interactions and has been modeled as instantaneous binary collisions \cite{c5:aronson,c5:bertin,c5:carlen,c5:HKMS}.
 Similar models are used for describing opinion formation \cite{Toscani} and the exchange of proteins between cells \cite{c5:HFMW}.
 Typical results are long-time convergence to aligned equilibria as well as the derivation of macroscopic models for aligned states \cite{c5:DFR,c5:degond,c5:HKMS}.
 These models share the property of shrinking phase space volume with the inelastic Boltzmann equation for granular gases \cite{c5:bobylev1, c5:carillo, c5:mischler}.

+In the setting of gas dynamics with instantaneous collisions, the restriction to binary interactions is justified \cite{c5:CIP}.
+In the case of non-instantaneous collisions it would be incorrect since, strictly speaking, there is a positive probability that during an extended collision period a colliding pair is joined by additional particles.
+We expect, however, that for short collision times the importance of higher order collisions decreases with their order.
+A further investigation of this question will be the subject of future work.
+Extended models with more than two collision partners might be a fruitful approach to the problem of kinetic modeling of higher order chemical reactions.